lxvm/AutoBZ.jl/paper/paper.md

 # Acknowledgements

-We thank ... for helpful discussions.
+We thank Steven G. Johnson and Fabian Kugler for helpful discussions.
 The Flatiron Institute is a division of the Simons Foundation.

 # References